Clinical Counselling & Psychotherapy

 3. You will be asked about your expectations for the first session and all your questions are welcome.

 4. Based on your expectations and priorities, a plan on working together will be discussed.
+This may include identifying what is stopping you to be the best at work and in your personal life.

 5. At the end of the session you will be asked for your feedback.